-As a government contractor, your small business size classification is based on the stated in number of employees or average annual receipts (depending on the specific SBA NAICS codes), represents the largest size that a business (including its subsidiaries and affiliates) may be to legal remain classified as a small business for SBA and federal contracting programs.
+As a government contractor, your small business size classification is based on the stated in number of employees or average annual receipts (depending on the specific SBA size business standard), represents the largest size that a business (including its subsidiaries and affiliates) may be to legal remain classified as a small business for SBA and federal contracting programs.
 The small business concern definition varies by industry.

-Don’ts: Many government contractors often make the costly mistake of filing an SBA NAICs business size code protest with the Contracting Officer.
+Don’ts: Many government contractors often make the costly mistake of filing an SBA NAICs size standards bid protest with the Contracting Officer.
 However, this could be looked at as more of a request for reconsideration.
 If the Contracting Officer makes the official call, then the proper place to file the protest is at SBAOHA.

 - You have to file and serve the protest to OHA within 10 calendar days after the issuance of the initial invitation for bids or initial request for proposals or quotations (see 13 CFR 134.304(a)(3)).